Discover the 21 best things to do in Iceland in Winter in Iceland (in my opinion):

 One of my favorites is Fauskasandur.
 It is located in the East Fjords.
 The beach itself has nothing special except for a monolith.
 But I love the view with the mountain and the small cliff.
 This is one of my favorite pictures from my last trip (taken in February).

-8 - Let your imagination run wild in lava fields - (best places to visit in Iceland in Winter)
+8 - Be wild in lava fields - (best places to visit in Iceland in Winter)

 Iceland is full of lava fields created by numerous eruption over time.
 Some are recent and still very dark, others are old and covered with moss (but you can't see it in Winter with the snow).